 It is sobering to imagine the potential impact of a pandemic pathogen that is much more contagious than any we’ve seen so far, more deadly, or both.

-At the same time, it may become easier for states or malicious individuals to access these pathogens, and so potentially use them as weapons, because the relevant technologies are also becoming more widely available and easier to use.
+At the same time, it may become easier for states or malicious individuals to access these pathogens, and potentially use them as weapons, because the relevant technologies are also becoming more widely available and easier to use.4

-Dangerous pathogens engineered for research purposes could also be released accidentally through a failure of lab safety.
+Dangerous pathogens engineered for research purposes could also be released accidentally through a failure of lab safety.5

 How likely we are to face such a pathogen is a matter of debate.
-But over the next century the likelihood doesn’t seem negligible.
+But over the next century the likelihood doesn’t seem negligible.6

 Could an engineered pandemic pose an existential threat to humanity?
-Again there is reasonable debate here.
-In the past, societies have recovered from pandemics as severe as the Black Death, which killed around a third or a half of Europeans.
-But from what we’ve seen, the future GCBRs look like some of the larger contributors to existential risk this century.
+Again, there is reasonable debate here.
+In the past, societies have recovered from pandemics as severe as the Black Death, which killed around a one-third to one-half of Europeans.7 But from what we’ve seen, the future GCBRs look like some of the larger contributors to existential risk this century.8

-Reducing the risk of biological catastrophes by reducing the chances of potential outbreaks or preparing to mitigate their worst effects therefore seems very important.
+Reducing the risk of biological catastrophes by reducing the chances of potential outbreaks or preparing to mitigate their worst effects therefore seems very important.9

 There are clear actions we can take to reduce these risks.

-- Develop broad-spectrum testing, therapeutics, and other technologies and platforms that could be used to quickly test, vaccinate, and treat billions in case there is a large scale, novel outbreak.
+Develop broad-spectrum testing, therapeutics, and other technologies and platforms that could be used to quickly test, vaccinate, and treat billions of people in the case of a large-scale, novel outbreak.11

 Most existing work is not aimed at reducing risks of the worst outcomes.